 Unlike most of the states, the federal system does not have a comprehensive set of statutes that allow expungement for arrest and conviction records for various offenses.
-The federal expungement statute covers only possession of small amounts of certain controlled substances.
-(18 U.S.C §3607.)
-In addition, DNA analysis can be expunged when a servicemember’s conviction is overturned (see below).
-(10 U.S.C. § 1565(e).)
-However, several federal appellate courts have held that federal judges have the inherent power, aside from any statutory authority, to expunge arrest and even conviction records.
+The federal expungement statute covers only possession of small amounts of certain controlled substances, and even then, expungement is available only to people under 21.
+(To read more about juvenile and youthful offender expungements, see our article "Expunging or Sealing a Juvenile Court Record.)

 For a record to be expunged, a judge must find that it's in "the interests of justice" to do so.
-One court has noted that expunging a record should be reserved for "exceptional circumstances," as when mass arrests made it impossible to determine whether the police followed the law; when arrests were made in order to harass civil rights workers; when the police misused police records; or when an arrest was proper at the time but based on a law that was later declared unconstitutional.
+One court has noted that expunging a record should be reserved for "exceptional circumstances," as when mass arrests have made it impossible to determine whether the police followed the law; when arrests were made to harass civil rights workers; when the police misused police records; or when an arrest was proper at the time but based on a law that was later declared unconstitutional.
 (U.S. v.
 Schnitzer, 567 F.2d 536 (1977).)

 In short, the bar is very high.
 You'll need to convince the judge that expungement is necessary to preserve your basic legal rights.
 Expungement may be justified when:

 The Department of Defense collects DNA samples from members of the armed forces who have been convicted of specified offenses (including offenses within the Code of Military Justice that provide for a sentence of more than one year).
 The DNA is analyzed and indexed.
-When a conviction that caused the collection and analysis has been overturned, however, the Secretary of Defense must expunge the record from the index.
-(10 U.S.C.A. §1565(e).)
+But if the conviction is overturned, the Secretary of Defense must expunge the record from the index.
+(10 U.S.C. §1565(e) 2022.)

 If you think you might qualify for expungement of your federal arrest or conviction record, you will need the help of an experienced criminal defense attorney who regularly practices in the court in which you were convicted.
 It may be difficult to determine whether the federal court will even hear your request; and even if it will, you will need a thorough and persuasive presentation of your case.